 Recognising that this assessment approach has inherent uncertainty built into it, this RIT-T investigates a number of different scenarios and sensitivities that have been designed to see whether assuming alternate assumptions regarding risks and consequences (as well as other variables, such as the discount rate assumed) have an impact on the identification of the preferred option.
-These are outlined in more detail in sections 6.3 and below with the results, in terms of the effects on net market benefits, presented in section 7.
+These are outlined in more detail in sections 6.3 and 7.4 below and the results, in terms of the effects on net market benefits are presented in section 7.

-2.3.2 Line 8 condition issues and their consequences
+2.3.2 Line 25 & 26 condition issues and their consequences

-TransGrid's asset health assessments since 2016 have identified a number of corrosion related issues on Line 8.
-The specific issues identified, their cause and their potential consequences are outlined in the table below.
+TransGrid's asset health assessments since 2016 have identified a number of corrosion related issues on Line 25 & 26.
+The specific issues identified, their cause and their potential consequences are outlined in the two tables below - the first presents the single-circuit issues, while the second presents the double-circuit issues.